snowan/kuma-ai-prompt-organizer/backend/README.md

-# AI Prompt Manager - Backend
+# Kuma AI Prompt Manager - Backend

-This is the backend service for the AI Prompt Manager application, built with FastAPI and SQLAlchemy.
+This is the backend service for the Kuma AI Prompt Manager application, built with FastAPI and SQLAlchemy.

 ## Features